ImpregnableProgrammer/Advent-of-Code/README.md

 # Advent-of-Code
-Here lies all my successful submissions to the Advent of Code challenges.
+Here lies all my successful submissions to the [Advent of Code](http://adventofcode.com) challenges.

-Try them out for yourself at http://adventofcode.com